Interactive Brokers Singapore Review (2023): How does it fare against Saxo Markets and Tiger Brokers?

 Stock Holding Type Custodian CDP

-Trading platforms Trader Workstation, Client Portal, IBKR Mobile and IBKR APIs Tiger Brokers desktop app and mobile app
+Trading platforms Trader Workstation, Client Portal, IBKR Mobile/Desktop, IBKR API, GlobalTrader, and IBKR IMPACT Tiger Brokers desktop app and mobile app

-Payment method Bank transfer and cheque FAST, PayNow, Internet Bank Transfer or Credit/ Debit Card, MEPS, Wise
+Payment method Bank transfer and Wise FAST, PayNow, Internet Bank Transfer or Credit/ Debit Card, MEPS, Wise

 Inactivity fee None None

-Tiger Brokers charges a lower commission fee than IBKR.
-Like IBKR, they also don’t impose any minimum funding amount, inactivity fee or custody fee.
+Tiger Brokers charges a lower commission fee than IBKR for SG stock trading.
+Like IBKR, they also don’t impose any minimum funding amount or inactivity fee, but there will be a S$2 custody fee per quarter charged by SGX.
+For US stock trading, IBKR is cheaper.

 A final overview—IBKR vs Saxo vs Tiger Brokers